 So next, I wanted to try out the mobile app on my iPhone to see if I could view the records I'd entered and even add a new pitch record that way, like Riley would.
-If you have a mobile, then download the free Salesforce1 app (Google Play or iTunes), open it up and follow along on.
+If you have a mobile, install the free Salesforce app (Google Play/iTunes), open it up (same login), click Allow & follow along.

-82. So, on my iPhone, I tapped the little 3-bar menu icon on the upper left
+82. So, on my iPhone, I tapped the little 3-bar "hamburger" menu icon on the upper left

 - 83. Then, it showed me a menu of labelled icons & I had to scroll down and then tap ...
 More to see the Pitches tab I'd created - 84.
-I clicked on it and...viola-I saw the list of Pitch IDs for the pitch records that I'd just added on my laptop! - 85.
+I clicked on it and...voila-I saw the list of Pitch IDs for the pitch records that I'd just added on my laptop! - 85.
 But all I could see in the list was the ID numbers.
 I clicked on one and I saw all the info that I had just entered for that record